vic-ma/howtodismantle.github.io/_posts/2026-02-15-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.md

 ## The plan

-In this article, we're going to create a custom event-triggered data source and a simple actual source.
-The actual source will send random messages to our data source every second.
-(Of course, this sort of defeats the purpose of an event-triggered architecture, but this is just for demonstration purposes.)
+In this article, we're going to create a simple event-triggered data source.
+The data source sends itself random messages every second.
+This simulates an actual source sending data to the data source.
+It's not very realistic, of course, but it simplifies the demo a lot.

 ## Create the data source